dmwm/auth-proxy-server/docs/aps.md

 # Auth-Proxy-Server (APS)
 The auth-proxy-server is generic Go-base HTTP frontend which supports the following features:
-- it supports token based authentication
+- token based authentication
-- it supports X509 authentication
+- X509 authentication (usually referred as XPS)
-- it supports scitokens
+- scitokens (usually referred as SPS)
-- it supports gRPC protocol and clients, see [grpc](grpc/README.md) proxy server (can be useful for ML backends)
+- gRPC protocol and clients, see [grpc](grpc/README.md) proxy server (can be useful for ML backends)

 ### Configuration file